l3aconator/accessibility-scouts-camp/pages/02.vision/typography/default.md

 	* Can you tell what the words are and be able to read comfortably?
 * Langauge support
 	* Does it support more than just english?
 What does the font software do if the glyph it needs isn’t present?
-* Sans serif vs serif
+* Sans serif vs. serif
 	* Are the letter forms distinct?
 * The design of the typeface
 	* Are the letters too condensed?
 	* Are the serifs apparent?
 	* What about the tails?
-Are they distinct or do they blend in together?
+Are they distinct or do they blend <br />in together?
 	* How are the counters working in the letter forms?
 	* Stroke weight aiding in the readability?
 	* Proportions good?
 Larger x-height and wider letters are most accessible.